DXHeroes/knowledge-base-content/practices/wireframing.md

 - A lack of information.
 The stakeholders cannot imagine how the UI will look.
 You did not explain to them that the wireframe is for discussing the functionality, not the design.
 - Too polished wireframe.
 You misjudged the detail and did not focus on the functionality enough.
 - The stakeholders do not see their expectations.
-You were too focused on your own image of the UI that the stakeholders’ needs are missing.
+You were too focused on your own image of the UI that the stakeholders' needs are missing.

 ## Resources for the wireframing